left-curve/left-curve/quint/invariants.md

 # Invariants

-This document describes invariants of grug's jellyfish merkle tree manipulation.
+This part of the document describes invariants of Grug's JellyFish Merkle Tree manipulation.
 The snippets in here get tangled into a Quint file for verification.

 <!--
 ```bluespec apply_state_machine.qnt +=